BernardQuatermass/exim-wiki/CyrusImap.md

       hosts = localhost
       allow_localhost

+(Note, be cautious about localhost if your server has IPv6, if LMTP is only listening on IP4, you MUST specify hosts = 127.0.0.1 instead of localhost, unless you have set it up otherwise.
+On my new server localhost resolves to ::1).

 It will deliver messages to lmtp port at localhost using lmtp protocol.
 If your /etc/services files does not define lmtp service (2003/tcp) then add the following line to the file